Judith Stiehm

-Judith Hicks Stiehm is an American political scientist.
+Judith Hicks Stiehm (born October 9, 1935) is an American political scientist.
 She is a professor of political science at Florida International University.
 She studies civil-military relations in the United States, processes of social change, and the status of women.
 She has published books on the effectiveness of nonviolent resistance, the results of mandated orders to admit women to the United States Air Force Academy, and the functioning of the U.S. Army War College.
 She was the first woman to be a university provost in State University System of Florida.

 Education and positions

 Stiehm attended the University of Wisconsin, where she earned a BA degree in East Asian Studies.
 She then graduated from Temple University with an MA in American history, and in 1969 she obtained a PhD in political theory from Columbia University.

 Stiehm has held positions at San Francisco State University, the University of Wisconsin, the University of California, Los Angeles, and the University of Southern California, where she served as the vice provost.
 She has also held visiting or temporary positions at The U.S. Army Peacekeeping Institute and at the Strategic Studies Institute at Carlisle Barracks, and was a distinguished visiting professor at the United States Air Force Academy.

 Stiehm has served as the provost and academic vice president of Florida International University.
 She was the first woman to be the provost of Florida International University, and as of 2019 she had been the only one.
 This made her the first woman to be a provost in the State University System of Florida.